who I am and what I do

 The "how"I create is a combination of painting and collage.
 Everything in life builds and looking back it makes so much sense that I would end up creating this way.
 Collage painting gives me freedom with color, texture, layers and design to create a final product that conveys so much more richness and depth than either medium alone.

-You can visit my collection page to learn more about how this all plays out from concept to final product.
+You can visit my Hand collection page to learn more about how this all plays out from concept to final product.